Hutton Cranswick: Culture and community

 Originally comprising two villages, Hutton to the north, and Cranswick to the south, the expansion of the villages has merged them together to form a single village, Hutton Cranswick.
 However, the individual parts of the village are still often referred to by their separate names and both maintain their individual character.

 Hutton Cranswick is a regular competitor in the yearly "Village in Bloom" competition.
 The Hutton Cranswick newsletter, The Bulletin, contains local information.
 The village held bonfire nights but these ceased because of lack of funding.

-The church, dedicated to Saint Peter, was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+The Anglican St Peter's Church, Hutton Cranswick was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 The village school is Hutton Cranswick Community Primary School.

 Cranswick local shops include one currently run by SPAR, a farm shop run by a local farming family, and a butchers.
 There is a public house, a garden centre, a hairdresser, a fish and chip shop and garages selling both cars and petrol.
 At the south-west of the village is an industrial estate with businesses including Cranswick Mill.

 The large village green contains a pond, play-park area and mature trees.
 "Swinekeld Pit" (pronounced "Swinkle"), with a small stream, lies at the bottom of Southgate in Cranswick.

 The village has a small railway station, served by Northern services on the Yorkshire Coast Line.

 Blue Keld water spring and bottling plant is in the parish, 2 mi south-east of Hutton Cranswick village.